aimms/language-reference/optimization-modeling-components/mixed-complementarity-problems/declaration-of-mpcc-models.rst

 .. rubric:: Solving MPCC models

-To solve MPCC models in AIMMS, you need a license for the KNITRO solver.
+To solve MPCC models in AIMMS, you need a license for the Knitro solver.
-If you do not have a license for the KNITRO solver, AIMMS will return an error that it has no suitable solver available for the ``mpcc`` class, whenever you try to solve a MPCC model.
-The KNITRO solver can also be used for solving pure mixed complementarity problems, but is, in general, far less efficient in that case than dedicated ``mcp`` solvers.
+If you do not have a license for the Knitro solver, AIMMS will return an error that it has no suitable solver available for the ``mpcc`` class, whenever you try to solve a MPCC model.
+The Knitro solver can also be used for solving pure mixed complementarity problems, but is, in general, far less efficient in that case than dedicated ``mcp`` solvers.